C.D. Guadalajara: New Ownership Era (2002–2011)

 The club advanced to the final of the Primera División against Toluca.
 The first match was played at Estadio Jalisco, in which Toluca and Las Chivas tied 1–1 with goals from Omar Bravo for Las Chivas and Bruno Marioni for Toluca.
 On 10 December 2006, Las Chivas played at Toluca's home stadium Estadio Nemesio Díez and won 2–1 (3–2 aggregate), thus becoming the Mexican League champions by holding 11 titles, the most titles of any team in the league at the time.
-The first goal was scored by Francisco Javier Rodríguez, and the second was by Adolfo Bautista.

 Bautista dedicated his goal and his team's victory to his mother, who had died shortly before.
 This championship was goalkeeper Oswaldo Sánchez's first in his career.
 After the Apertura 2006 championship the team had gone through a series of changes with the departures of Oswaldo Sánchez, Adolfo Bautista, and Omar Bravo who left to play in Spain.
 José Manuel de la Torre was fired in the Apertura 2007 tournament and replaced by Efraín Flores.
 After Flores's stint at the club Omar Arellano Nuño was appointed, but he only coached one league game and two Copa Libertadores matches.
 Arellano was replaced by Francisco Ramírez who had an unsuccessful period as coach by having the lowest percentage of effectiveness of all the coaches hired in the last seven years.
 Ramírez was fired and replaced by Raúl Arias, who also had a terrible run at the club.
-On November 4, 2009, Raúl Arias was fired and replaced by José Luis Real.
+On 4 November 2009, Raúl Arias was fired and replaced by José Luis Real.
 Real lead the team to an explosive start of the 2010 Bicentenario tournament, winning the first 8 games in a row.
 Nevertheless, their winning streak was broken against the low table team, Chiapas F.C., losing by a score of 4–0.
 Under José Luis Real, Chivas saw many young and promising players blossoming even more rapidly than expected, including Javier Hernández, who was signed by English club Manchester United on 8 April; Hernandez additionally finished the tournament as joint-top scorer with 10 goals and named best forward.
-Chivas qualified to the championship stage after a second place general table finish but lost to Monarcas Morelia in the first round with an aggregate score of 5–2.

-On July 30, Chivas played their inaugural match in the newly constructed Estadio Akron against Manchester United, as part of a deal where Javier Hernández was headed to the English club.
+On 30 July, Chivas played their inaugural match in the newly constructed Estadio Akron against Manchester United, as part of a deal where Javier Hernández was headed to the English club.
 Hernández played for Guadalajara in the first half, scoring within the first 8 minutes and switched sides in the second, unable to prevent a 3–2 defeat for Manchester United.